Cron Jobs

 Environment variables

 Like any other Render service, cron jobs can set environment variables for values like database URLs and API keys.
-You can also use environment groups if you need your cron job to share environment variables with other services.
+You can also share environment variables across multiple services with an environment group.

 Manually triggering a run